-BMS's petition for writ of mandate.
+After the BMS cases were filed in 2012, BMS moved to quash the summons and dismiss the claims for lack of personal jurisdiction.
+The trial court denied BMS's motion, holding that BMS's sales and activities in the State of California established general personal jurisdiction there.
+BMS then filed a petition for the California Court of Appeal for a writ of mandate.
+On the very same day that the U.S. Supreme Court issued its opinion in Daimler, the California Court of Appeal summarily denied BMS's petition for writ of mandate.
 The California Supreme Court granted review and transferred the matter back to the California Court of Appeal to issue an order to show cause in light of Daimler.
 After briefing and oral argument on Daimler, the Court of Appeal again denied BMS's petition for writ of mandate, this time finding that even though there was no general personal jurisdiction under Daimler, the court could exercise specific personal jurisdiction over BMS.
 On August 29, 2016, a sharply divided California Supreme Court affirmed, finding there was specific personal jurisdiction over BMS in the matter.
 Writing for the four-judge majority, Justice Cantil-Sakauye first assessed the question of general personal jurisdiction.
 Like the Court of Appeal, the Supreme Court found no general personal jurisdiction under Daimler.
-The Court rejected Plaintiffs' argument that BMS's sales of and contracts related to Plavix and other activities in California established general personal iurisdiction. concluding "[a]lthough the company's ongoing California activities in substantial, they fall far short of establishing that it is at home in this state for purposes of general iurisdiction."
-30 The Court also rejected the plaintiffs' argument that BMS was subject to general personal jurisdiction in California because it maintained a registered agent for service of process in the state.
-The Court found this act to subject corporations to jurisdiction in controversies growing out of their transactions in the state "Accordingly, a corporation's appointment of an agent for service of process, when required by state law, cannot compel its surrender to general jurisdiction for disputes California unrelated its to transactions."31

-The Court did, however, find specific jurisdiction under a "sliding scale" theory of personal jurisdiction whereby the more contacts, the connection to the state.
+The Court rejected Plaintiffs' argument that BMS's sales of and contracts related to Plavix and other activities in California established general personal jurisdiction, concluding that "[a]Ithough the company's ongoing activities in California are substantial, they fall far short of establishing that it is at home in this state for purposes of general jurisdiction."30 The Court also rejected the plaintiffs' argument that BMS was subject to general personal jurisdiction in California because it maintained a registered agent for service of process in the state.
+The Court found this act to subject corporations to jurisdiction in controversies growing out of their transactions in the state - "Accordingly, a corporation's appointment of an agent for service of process, when required by state law, cannot compel its surrender to general jurisdiction for disputes unrelated to its California transactions."31 The Court did, however, find specific jurisdiction under a "sliding scale" theory of personal jurisdiction whereby the more contacts, the connection to the state.
 More specifically, the Court found that BMS had purposefully availed itself to the benefits of California on the basis of its marketing, sales, employees, contracts, and other operations in the State of California.
-The Court further found plaintiffs' suit "arose from or related to" those contacts because both the California plaintiffs' claims and the non-California plaintiffs' claims arose from the same allegedly defective product and same nationwide marketing. promotion. distribution.
-Further, even though BMS's research and development facilities did not relate to Plavix, the Court found that the research and development activity in the state provided an additional connection between the non-California plaintiffs' claims and BMS's activities in the state.
+The Court further found plaintiffs' suit "arose from or related to" those contacts because both the California plaintiffs' claims and the non-California plaintiffs' claims arose from the same allegedly defective product and same nationwide marketing, promotion, and 31 Id. at 884.